jyhi/Notes/China in Western Perspectives/2017-09-22-what-is-history.md

 ## The Past Is Not The Same As History

 - History **requires _evidence_**
-- Not only a description of what had happened, but also an attpemp to understand it
+- Not only a description of what had happened, but also an attempt to understand it

 ## "Father of History"